asimihsan/notes/[frwk] ios_notes.md

 - Initial view controller is the first view controller that gets loaded.
 - View is an object that draws content and handles user events.
 - View hierarchies.
-- Canvas is the grid backgrond in storyboard.
+- Canvas is the grid background in storyboard.
 - Storyboard scene is a view controller.
 - Storyboard segue is a transition between two scenes.
 - Initial scene indicator is arrow on left of storyboard.